‘Teen Mom 2’ Jenelle Evans Shares New Pictures Of Daughter Ensley On Instagram

 A photo posted by Jenelle Evans (@j_evans1219) on

-For the most part, the comments on the third photo from the photo shoot appear to be more positive than the other two photos.
-Some commented on how beautiful their daughter was and other commented on how she looked a lot like her big brother Jace.
+For the most part, the comments on the third pic from the photo shoot appear to be more positive than the other two photos.
+Some commented on how beautiful their daughter was and others commented on how she looked a lot like her big brother Jace.

-Within the pictures, Jenelle even had some people slam those her criticized her for sharing so many pictures of her daughter.
+Jenelle even had some people slam those her criticized her for sharing so many pictures of her daughter.
 These individuals pointed out the fact that Jenelle was the star of a show that put most of her life out there for the world to see, so it shouldn’t be so surprising that Jenelle would continue to share so much of her life via social media.

 Per US Weekly, Jenelle Evans has been pretty generous with sharing pictures of her daughter Ensley since a few days after she was born.
 Just two days after she was born, Jenelle shared a picture of her daughter and nicknamed her “my sugar plum”.
 Shortly after, media outlets started to refer to Evans’ daughter as her “sugar plum daughter.”

 What are your thoughts on Jenelle Evans sharing so many pictures of her daughter on social media?
-Share your thoughts with us in the comments section down below.
+Share your thoughts in the comments section down below.

 [Featured Image by John Parra/Getty Images]